Dial the Code

 No. We can create more numbers without changing anybody’s existing phone number.
 This is important for us, as we know that number changes are costly and inconvenient for consumers and businesses.

-But this prevents Ofcom from allocating local numbers that begin with a ‘0’ or ‘1’ – such as (01202) 075 362 or (01202) 118 903.
-This is because if a person in the 01202 area dialled a local number, for example 075 362 or 118 903, and omitted the 01202 code, the network would think they were dialling a mobile number (eg beginning with 075) or directory enquiries number (eg beginning with 118) rather than a local 01202 number.
+This is because, if a person dialled such a local number and omitted the code, the network would interpret the dialled digits as a mobile number (e.g. beginning 07) or directory enquiries number (e.g. beginning 118), rather than a local number.
 This could lead to the call failing to be connected, or being connected to the wrong number.

-How are you going to tell residents and businesses about this change?
+How are you going to tell people about this change?

 Advice and complaints